 Yes.
-In Germany, the films are very homogenous, they’re either funny or they’re dramas, and it’s quite different in America.
+In Germany, the films are very homogenous; they’re either funny, or they’re dramas, and it’s quite different in America.
 It’s very stifling to me to be told, ‘You can’t crack a joke in the midst of this drama.’
 That doesn’t reflect my idea of cinema.
 I had cancer when I was twenty-seven, and I did a film about it [“Eierdiebe,” 2003, a.k.a.
 “The Family Jewels”], a black comedy, it was basically my autobiography about going through cancer.
 During one screening, somebody once came up to me and said, ‘You can’t make a film about cancer, but if you do, you can’t make this film about cancer.’
 There was this pervasive sense of being stifled that I encountered.
-I sort of stubbornly wanted to keep going and bang my head against it, and it resulted into not being able to make films in Germany anymore.
-I was living on credit cards with my then girlfriend – my now wife – we had no income, so when the offer came from America to make a film there [“Flightplan”], I accepted it, although I had turned the offer down four times before I took it.
+I sort of stubbornly wanted to keep going and bang my head against it, and it resulted in not being able to make films in Germany anymore.
+I was living on credit cards with my then-girlfriend—my now wife—we had no income, so when the offer came from America to make a film there [“Flightplan”], I accepted it, although I had turned the offer down four times before I took it.
 After a certain point, I was unable to not make the film for economic reasons.
 “Flightplan” is very expressionistic, it’s very heightened, very stylized, and that’s one of the reasons why I started to like working in America.
 I felt I could push the envelope.

 Was your German film “Tattoo” possibly the film that showed that you could make an American film as well?